 Cook over medium heat until thickened, about 10 minutes.

-Serve with bread and butter pickles on toasted buns.
+Serve with bread and butter pickles

 Makes 4 sandwiches.